Improving Your FICO Score for Home buyers

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

-Lenders want to ensure that giving you a loan isn't a risk for them.
-Your credit score gives lenders a view of what type of borrower you'd be based solely on your credit history.
-You'll need a score of at least 740 to get a satisfactory interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest accrued in the long run could be more than double that of someone having a better FICO score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
+Your credit score gives lenders an insight into what type of borrower you are based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a decent interest rate.
+If your score is lower, you can still qualify for a loan, but the interest paid over the life of the loan could be more than double that of someone having a superior credit score.

-Getting your credit in order is the best way to ease into owning a home.
+Staying on top of your FICO score is the best way to ease into purchasing a home.
 Contact us and we can help you get on the right track to the home of your dreams.

 You want a better score, but how do you get it?
 Improving your FICO score takes time.
-It can be hard to make a large-scale change in your FICO score with quick fixes, but your score can improve in a few years by keeping tabs your credit report and by using your credit wisely.
+It can be rare to make a significant stride change in your FICO score with quick fixes, but your score can improve in a few years by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
 The best way to do this is to know your FICO score.
-You'll improve your credit score by using these helpful hints:
+You'll improve your credit score by using these pointers:

-- Pay on time.
-Your credit score plummets with every account that goes to collections.
-It's one of the reasons people who have recently experienced job loss see the biggest dip in their credit score.
-Yes, it takes longer to build up your credit this way, but it's the most reliable way to prove that you're responsible enough to make payments to a bank.
+- Stay on top of payments.
+Delinquent payments instantly lower your credit score.
+It's one of the reasons people who have recently experienced job loss see the biggest hit in their credit score.
+Yes, it takes longer to build up your credit this way, but it's the surest way to prove that you're able to make payments to a bank.

 - Ensure that your credit history is correct.
-If you discover incorrect items on your credit report, write to the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+If you discover incorrect items on your credit report, contact the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-- Spread your debt around.
+- Even out your debt.
 At first, this doesn't seem like a good idea.
-But, you don't want to have one card that is maxed out and have your remaining cards at a zero balance.
-It's better to have each of your cards at an even balance than to have the majority of your debt taking up the balance a single card.
+But, you steer clear of having one card that is at the limit and have your remaining cards at a zero balance.
+It's better to have each of your cards at about 25% of their credit limit than to have the bulk of your debt sitting on one card.

-- Store cards and gas station cards.
-For those who have no credit or below average credit, retail credit cards and gas credit cards are ways to get credit, increase your spending limits and keep up your payments, which will raise your FICO score.
-You should always beware of carrying a large balance for too long because these types of cards more than likely have a steeper interest rate.
+- Apply for gas station cards or chain store credit.
+For those who have non-existent credit or below average credit, chain store credit cards and gas credit cards are ways to improve credit, increase your credit limits and keep up your payments, which will raise your FICO score.
+You should always beware of carrying a large balance for more than a couple of months because these types of cards usually have a steeper interest rate.

-- Don't let your cards get dusty.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts maintain an active status.
-But, be sure to pay them off in no more than two or three payments.
+- Keep your cards in rotation.
+Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts maintain an active status.
+But, pay them off in one or two payments.

-Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Keep in mind that when you're ready to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
+Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Keep in mind that when it's time to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
 With the help of J.B.
-Sudderth Realty, Inc., the loan application process is sure to go more smoothly so you, too, can achieve home ownership.
+Sudderth Realty, Inc., the loan application process is sure to go more smoothly so you, too, can become a homeowner.